Enable estimation

 The Original estimate field goes hand-in-hand with the Time tracking field.
 To add Original estimates, you'll also need to add the Time tracking field.

-To estimate an issue on your board or backlog:
+To estimate a work item on your board or backlog:

-1. Select and expand an issue to view its details.
+Select and expand a work item to view its details.

-The estimation field is available wherever you can open an issue, such as the backlog, board, and roadmap (if you've added the Story point estimate or Original estimate field to epic issue types).
+The estimation field is available wherever you can open a work item, such as the backlog, board, and roadmap (if you've added the Story point estimate or Original estimate field to epic work types).

 View estimates in reports

-The estimates entered on your project's issues will affect your project's reports.
+The estimates entered on your project's work items will affect your project's reports.
 Learn more about reports in team-managed projects.

 Learn more